Erickslb/R-to-Data-Science/README.md

 # R-to-Data-Science

-Assignment Codes for Itroduction to R applied
+Assignment Codes for Introduction to R applied in Data Science